List of USM Alger records and statistics

 USM Alger is an Algerian sports club based in Algiers which is best known for its professional association football team.
 They played their first match in 1937, but only won their first trophy in 1963, to become the first Algerian champions after independent.

 USM Alger are one of the most successful clubs in Algeria, having domestically won the Algerian Ligue Professionnelle 1 7 times, the Algerian Cup 8 times and the Algerian Super Cup 2 times.
 Internationally, USM Alger has won the UAFA Club Championship once, winning the last edition in 2013.
 The club also reached the final match of the 2015 CAF Champions League but he lost to TP Mazembe.

 This list includes the major honours won by USM Alger and all-time statistics and records set by the club, its players and its coaches.
 The players section includes the club's top goalscorers and those who have made most appearances in first-team competitive matches.
 It also displays international achievements by players representing USM Alger, and the highest transfer fees paid and received by the club.

 Honours

-As of the 2018–19 season, USM Alger have won a total of 17 titles (regional competitions not considered), of which 18 were achieved domestically and none were obtained in international competitions.
-The club's most recent honour is the 2018–19 Algerian Ligue Professionnelle 1.
+As of the 2023–24 season, USM Alger have won a total of 20 titles (regional competitions not considered), of which 18 were achieved domestically and 2 were obtained in international competitions.
+The club's most recent honour is the 2023 CAF Super Cup.